Dhrol: Places of interest

-Bhuchar Mori is a historic site 2 km from Dhrol where the Battle of Bhuchar Mori was fought in 1591.
+Bhuchar Mori is a historic site 2 km from Dhrol, where the Battle of Bhuchar Mori was fought in 1591.
 The site has a memorials of the people who died in the battle.
 It was fought between the army of Nawanagar State led by Jam Ajaji, son of Jam Sataji, and the Mughal forces led by Mirza Aziz Koka.

 Shahid Van is near to Bhuchar Mori.
-The site is tourist attraction developed by Dhrol Municipality and inaugurated by Vijay Rupani, the Chief Minister of Gujarat.
+The site is a tourist attraction developed by Dhrol Municipality and inaugurated by Vijay Rupani, the Chief Minister of Gujarat.